HumanCellAtlas/dcp-community/charters/DataPortal/charter.md

 * Support for specifying multiple search criteria (“facets”) through the Browser UI
 * Download of selected files from the Data Store via the UI and/or HCA DCP Command Line Interface (CLI)
 * Browser interface to the Date Store Collections Service to save, view, list, share and delete the query results from a search operation
-* Search results / Collections handoff to Analysis Applications.
-Provide for direct handoff of search results to FireCloud.
+* Search results / Collections interface to Analysis Applications.
+Provide UI for handoff of search results to FireCloud.
 * Facilities to save, view, share, update, and delete search queries and personal Collections on a per-user basis
-* Search results / Collections handoff to the Matrix service
+* Search results / Collections interface to the Matrix Service
 * API Documentation for portable, cloud-neutral APIs

 ## Out-of-scope